-The debt amount varied some from last year with the repayment of the line of credit.
-We calculate maximum annual debt service (MADS) as the total debt service averaged over the remaining 24 years, resulting in a smoothed MADS of about \$27 million.
-The pro forma figures include the \$56 million direct purchase, which alleviated balloon payments in 2023 and 2024.
-Following the series 2021A and B issuance, 8% of CWRU's debt will be variable rate (\$35 million series 2021B bonds will be floating-rate notes).
+Pro forma debt as of fiscal 2022 is approximately \$936 million (excluding premium and unamortized bond issuance costs).
+Resources relative to debt and debt burden will weaken with the significant addition of debt.
+We calculate maximum annual debt service (MADS) as the total debt service averaged over 30 years, resulting in a smoothed MADS of about \$100 million.
+Following the series 2022C taxable and 2022B issuance, the majority of the debt will be public, fixed rate debt though the series 2021B bonds are floating rate notes.
 Management notes that the variable-rate exposure is offset by CWRU's interest-rate swaps resulting in a synthetic fixed rate.
+There are no other debt plans in the two-year outlook period.